TEIC/website/src/activities/board/minutes-from-tei-board-meeting-2025-02-27.md

         * Magdalena Turska to lead the program committee
         * Discussion of conference timelines and formats
         * Keynotes: usually one proposed by the board, one by the local organizing teams; best to have at least one keynote that brings in new perspectives on the TEI's use or room for growth
-        * Interest in the Plenary "Iterview with" format to capture TEI history
+        * Interest in the Plenary "Interview with" format to capture TEI history
     * TEI2026
         * Discussions with potential hosts are under way
    * TEI2027: JC suggests an open call later this summer.